powersync-ja/powersync-kotlin-swift-demo/README.md

 - Click on "Instance URL" to copy the value

 ## Configure XCode access to SDK binary

-The below steps are required by [KMMBridge](https://touchlab.co/quick-start-with-kmmbridge-1-hour-tutorial#configure-xcode-clients)
+The below steps are required by [KMMBridge](https://touchlab.co/quick-start-with-kmmbridge-1-hour-tutorial#configure-xcode-clients):

 ### Create GitHub Personal Access Token (PAT)

-In your GitHub
+In your GitHub:

 1. Under your user account, navigate to “Settings” -> “Developer Settings” -> “Personal access tokens” -> “Tokens (classic)”
 2. Click “Generate new token” and select “Generate new token (classic)”